DonWachsmalstift/Diamond/infos_for_staff/infos_of_experimental_setup.md

-## Step by Step description of the experiment
+# Step by Step description of the experiment
-- A flow cell will be heated by heating coils (see Fig. 1), remotely controlled via an Eurotherm EPC3004 controller.
+- A flow cell will be heated by heating coils (see Fig. 1), remotely controlled via an Eurotherm EPC3004 controller (see Fig. 2).
 Temperatures of up to 600 °C will be reached.
 H2, He and CO2 as gases will be used.
 <div style="text-align:center">
     <img src="./images/new_flow_cell.jpeg" alt="Figure of the gas flow cell" style =width:75%>
     <p><em>Figure 1: New gas flow cell</em></p>